Miro-Astore/miro-astore.github.io/_pages/about.md

     <p> School of Physics, </p>
     <p> Sydney, New South Wales</p>

-news: false  # includes a list of news items
+#news: false  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

 I am Miro Astore, a final year PhD candidate at the University of Sydney.
 I study computational biophysics.
 Or, as I say to my family, I use big computers to learn how cells work.
 I am also interested in pure mathematics, philosophy and long distance running.

-I am training for my first marathon in September of this year.
+I am in my final year of my PhD.
+My research has involved helping the team at the Molecular and Integrative Cystic Fibrosis Research Centre (miCF) understand why rare Cystic Fibrosis mutations cause specific phenotypes of disease.
+To do this I am leveraging large amounts of computational resources to perform molecular dynamics and free energy calculations to model dozens of rare mutations.

+On the side I use my computational biophysics skillset to assist a start-up, GenieUS Genomics to assess the pathogenicity of novel gene ALS causing muatations.
+They are putting together a machine learning and drug discovery pipeline to target these genes with novel therapeutics, with the goal of curing Motor Neuron Disease.